SumoLogic/sumologic-documentation/docs/send-data/kubernetes/best-practices.md

   ```

   This will create `cronJobs` that will run the [pvcCleaner script][pvcCleaner-script] regularly.
 The schedule is by default set to 15
-  minutes, but it can be overriden:
+  minutes, but it can be overridden:

   ```yaml
   pvcCleaner: